-- Items are typically checked out for 28 days and can be renewed if no other user is waiting for them.
+- MWCC items are typically checked out for 28 days and can be renewed if no other user is waiting for them.

 - Students may have a maximum of 20 items checked out at one time.

 Instructors may place materials (books articles, videos, etc.) on reserve for their students.
-These materials are kept behind the Circulation Desk and are checked out to students with a valid library card.
-The checkout period for items on reserve is determined by the faculty member who assigns the readings.
-Most items on reserve may be used in the library only and may be checked out for 2 hours.
+These materials are held behind the Circulation Desk and are checked out to students with a valid Library card.
+The checkout period for items on reserve is determined by the faculty member who assigns them.
+Most items on reserve may be used in the Library only and may be checked out for two hours.

 End-of-Semester Due Dates

-All library materials must be returned to the library by the last scheduled day of classes.
-Students who do not return the items to the library, or do not make arrangements to extend the due date, will have their student records blocked via a Banner hold.
+All Library materials must be returned to the Library by the last scheduled day of classes.
+Students who do not return the items to the Library, or do not make arrangements to extend the due date, will have their student records blocked via a Banner hold.
 Class registrations may be held up and grades will not be available for student review while the hold is in place.
-Once the items are returned, and the late fees resolved, the hold will be lifted.
+Once the items are returned, and the late fees or replacement cost resolved, the hold will be lifted.

 Overdue and Lost Items Policy

 Overdue fines for materials checked out to students accrue at $.05 per day, with a maximum fine of $2.00 per item.
-One exception to this policy is materials from the Reserve collection, which accrue fines of $.25 per day, with a maximum of $2.00 per item.
-The first overdue notice is generated two weeks after the due date, and a final notice is generated four weeks after the due date, with the final notice being a bill for the cost of replacement.
-The bill states the replacement cost for each item as is indicated on the record for the item; if no cost is indicated on the record for an item, the default replacement cost is $28.00 per item.
+One exception to this policy is materials from the reserve collection, which accrue fines of $.25 per day, with a maximum of $2.00 per item.

-Students who receive bills for library materials will have their student records blocked via a Banner hold.
+Students who receive bills for Library materials will have their student records blocked via a Banner hold.
 Class registrations may be held up and grades will not be available for student review while the hold is in place.
-Once the items are returned, and the late fees resolved, the hold will be lifted.
+Once the items are returned, and the late fees or replacement cost resolved, the hold will be lifted.

-The resources acquired for the Mount Wachusett Community College (MWCC) Library are selected to meet the teaching, research, and service missions of the College community.
+The resources acquired for the MWCC Library are selected to meet the teaching, research, and service missions of the college community.
 The Library adheres to the principles of intellectual freedom as outlined in the Library Bill of Rights of the American Library Association.
 It is the responsibility of the Library to ensure that different points of view are represented in the collection.

 The Library Bill of Rights of the American Library Association states the following: “Books and other library resources should be provided for the interest, information, and enlightenment of all people of the community the library serves.
 Materials should not be excluded because of the origin, background, or views of those contributing to their creation” (Article 1); and “Libraries should provide materials and information presenting all points of view on current and historical issues.
 Materials should not be proscribed or removed because of partisan or doctrinal disapproval” (Article 2).
 The Library also endorses the American Library Association’s Freedom to Read Statement, which promotes access to materials expressing all points of view.
 Inclusion of any resource does not mean that the Library advocates or endorses the ideas or statements found in that resource.